-50. Title Page-Part D and Other Coverage
+49. Title Page-Part D and Other Coverage

-51. Employer/Union Coverage of Drugs
+50. Employer/Union and other Coverage of Drugs

-- Employer or Union Coverage: Employers/unions will notify their employees of whether their non-Medicare prescription drug coverage is "creditable" (coverage that, on average, covers at least as much as Medicare's standard Part D covers) via an annual statement. - If coverage is creditable and the beneficiary keeps it, the beneficiary will not incur a premium penalty if later they lose or drop the employer coverage and join a Part D plan. - If coverage is not creditable, the beneficiary will need to enroll in Medicare Part D during their initial eligibility period to avoid the late enrollment penalty. - If a beneficiary has creditable drug coverage through TriCare, the VA, or the FEHBP, they can compare that coverage with available Part D plans to decide whether to enroll in Part D.
+- Employer or Union Coverage: Employers/unions will notify their employees of whether their non-Medicare prescription drug coverage is "creditable" (coverage that, on average, covers at least as much as Medicare's standard Part D covers) via an annual statement. - If coverage is creditable and the beneficiary keeps it, the beneficiary will not incur a premium penalty if later they lose or drop the employer coverage and join a Part D plan within 63 days. - If coverage is not creditable, the beneficiary will need to enroll in Medicare Part D during their initial eligibility period to avoid the late enrollment penalty. - If a beneficiary has creditable drug coverage through TriCare, the VA, or the FEHBP, they can compare that coverage with available Part D plans to decide whether to enroll in Part D. - The beneficiary should check with the employer or union benefits administrator before making changes to their employer/union coverage. - If a beneficiary drops employer/union prescription drug coverage, they may not be able to get it back and may also lose health coverage. - There will be no late enrollment penalty if the beneficiary retires or otherwise loses employer/union creditable coverage and joins a Medicare Part D plan or otherwise obtains creditable drug coverage within 63 days.